groovy-tutorial/groovy-tutorial/book/parts/06_Methods/01_Methods.md

 1. The method is called with the `scores` variable passed as a parameter
 1. The return value (result) of `determineAverage` is stored in the `result` variable.

+In the example I called the method using `determineAverage(scores)` but, in many cases, I don't need to use the parentheses and `determineAverage scores` would have also worked.
+That's why `println 'hello, world'` works just fine.
+This works really well when you start to use Groovy to construct [domain-specific languages](http://groovy-lang.org/dsls.html).